 We arrived in Istanbul at the end of our own two-year adventure overlanding across Asia.
 Our packs were not filled with spices and cloth, but with memories of an intrepid journey, along the same path caravans of a previous era traversed.
 Istanbul marked both the end of a road, and the beginning of a new one.
 Unlike anywhere we have visited previously, the Turkish city commands a sense of awe and wonder.
 The sights, the smells, the tastes, the emotions, it is more than just a destination – Istanbul is life.

 During our last visit in Istanbul we were invited to attend the World Tourism Forum – an amazing conference aimed at boosting the tourism profile of both Turkey and other nations abroad.
+Naturally we flew with Turkish Airlines, the absolute best way to get to Turkey.
 We also stayed at the fabulous W Hotel.
 Our passion for Istanbul is completely our own.

 Latest posts by Alesha And Jarryd (see all)